Himanshu25102005/Calculator-C/README.md

     changes.
 Ensure your code follows the project's coding style and is well-documented.

 - ## Acknowledgement
-   - Inspired by various calculator projects and mathematical functions in C
+   - Inspired by various calculator projects and mathematical functions in C.

 - ## Getting Started